 Lake Louise Ski Resort, Banff, Alberta, Canada

-If you’re looking for a truly breathtaking Thanksgiving destination, look no further than Lake Louise Ski Resort in Banff, Alberta.
-Nestled in the Canadian Rockies, Lake Louise offers stunning scenery, world-class skiing, and a variety of other outdoor activities to enjoy.
-While the resort is busy during the winter ski season, it’s relatively quiet during Thanksgiving, making it the perfect time to enjoy all that Banff has to offer.
+If you’re looking for a truly breathtaking Thanksgiving destination, look no further than Lake Louise Ski Resort in Banff National Park, Alberta.
+Nestled in the Canadian Rockies, the town of Lake Louise offers stunning scenery, world-class skiing, and a variety of other outdoor activities to enjoy.
+Between the village, Lake Louise Ski Resort, and the beautiful surrounding area, there are plenty of things to keep families having fun all weekend!
+While the Lake Louise Ski Resort is busy during the winter ski season, it’s relatively quiet during Thanksgiving, making it the perfect time to enjoy all that Banff has to offer.

-From snow tubing and tobogganing to ice skating and cross-country skiing, your little ones will be entertained from dawn till dusk.
+From snow tubing and snowshoeing to skiing and snowboarding, your little ones will be entertained from dawn till dusk.
 They can even enroll in the Lake Louise Ski School for lessons.
-Outside of skiing, the area has an abundance of outdoor activities including hiking, mountain biking, and wildlife viewing year-round!
+Outside of skiing, the area has an abundance of additional activities for families.

 Snow-capped mountains and a quaint small-town feel make Alta one of the best Thanksgiving destinations in the United States for families.
 Located near Salt Lake City, this Utah ski town is home to the famous Alta Ski Area, which is known worldwide for its powder skiing.
 Opening day is usually in late November, meaning families who visit during Thanksgiving can hit the slopes!